stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 it held a fresh note of terror for him.
 He knew the heritage of evil lore it masked, and with the knowledge his vision ran riot in queer new ways.
 The birds of spring were returning, and as he watched their sunset flights he fancied they avoided the gaunt, lone spire as never before.
-When a flock of them approached it, he thought, they would wheel and scatter in panic confusion&mdash;and he could guess at the wild twitterings which failed to reach him across the intervening miles.
+When a flock of them approached it, he thought, they would wheel and scatter in panic confusion--and he could guess at the wild twitterings which failed to reach him across the intervening miles.

-  It was in June that Blake&rsquo;s diary told of his victory over the cryptogram.
+  It was in June that Blake's diary told of his victory over the cryptogram.
 The text was, he found, in the dark Aklo language used by certain cults of evil antiquity, and known to him in a halting way through previous researches.
 The diary is strangely reticent about what Blake deciphered, but he was patently awed and disconcerted by his results.
 There are references to a Haunter of the Dark awaked by gazing into the Shining Trapezohedron, and insane conjectures about the black gulfs of chaos from which it was called.
 The being is spoken of as holding all knowledge, and demanding monstrous sacrifices.
-Some of Blake&rsquo;s entries shew fear lest the thing, which he seemed to regard as summoned, stalk abroad; though he adds that the street-lights form a bulwark which cannot be crossed.
+Some of Blake's entries shew fear lest the thing, which he seemed to regard as summoned, stalk abroad; though he adds that the street-lights form a bulwark which cannot be crossed.